nodejs/evangelism/documents/meetup-starter-kit.md

 * "We have x2 pizza runs. the first one is early and gets devoured! the second one means late comers don't miss out and everyone is supplied with a supply of warm pizza and cold beer!
 We get good feedback for this." @iancrowther on GitHub
 * "If you supply drinks etc, get them delivered! the additional cost is worth it as you have too much else going on and need to be onsite." @iancrowther on GitHub
 * "Make sure the address is on tickets, the website, the newsletter.. basically everywhere.. and be clear on how to cancel them." @iancrowther on GitHub
-*

-## Code of Conduct
+## Code of Conduct (CoC)
 CoCs are _very_ important at meetups - they ensure appropriate behavior is maintained, and allow for enforcement when they are not followed correctly.

 #### Protips:
 * "Be prepared to enforce your Code of Conduct.
 We had one event about 1-1/2 years ago where the speaker, completely out of the blue, made a really inappropriate joke during his talk.
 Then another.
 And finally one more.
 Thankfully that was all because none of us were ready to step in, and we ended up letting it slide without saying a word.
 We really dropped the ball, and I will never let that happen again."